scil-vital/dwi_ml/doc/model.rst

         cos(\theta) = \frac{y \cdot t}{\|y\| \|t\|}

-    - The mean of loss values for each step of the streamline is computed.

 - **L2RegressionDirectionGetter**: The loss is the pairwise distance between the computed direction y and the provided target direction t.

     .. math::
         \sqrt{\sum(t_i - y_i)^2}

-    - The mean of loss values for each step of the streamline is computed.

 Classification models
 '''''''''''''''''''''